UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 import os

 # messages with initial prompt (user role)
-prompt = "What is the weather in Paris" messages = [{"role": "user", "content": prompt}]
+prompt = "What is the weather in Paris?" messages = [{"role": "user", "content": prompt}]

 # api config